Mokkatrukki/ols-viikkopelit/README.md

 1.  **Web Scraping**: Puppeteer is used to navigate to `https://ols.fi/jalkapallo/viikkopelit/` and download the latest Viikkopelit PDF schedule.
 2.  **PDF to Structured JSON (`pdfParser.ts` in admin app)**: The downloaded PDF is processed by `pdf2json` to convert its content and layout into a structured JSON file (`parsed_pdf_data.json`).
 This file includes text elements and their coordinates.
-3.  **Data Extraction (`dataExtractor.ts` in admin app)**: Custom logic in this script reads `parsed_pdf_data.json`, identifies game blocks, headers, and extracts game details (time, teams, field, year/league).
-The final output is `extracted_games_output.json`.
+3.  **Data Extraction (`dataExtractor.ts` in admin app)**: Custom logic reads `parsed_pdf_data.json`, identifies game blocks, headers, and extracts game details (time, teams, field, year/league).
+The extracted data is saved directly to shared SQLite database (`games.db`).

-This entire process is triggered from the `ols-viikkopelit-admin` dashboard and runs on its Fly.io instance, saving the output to its dedicated volume.
+This entire process is triggered from the `ols-viikkopelit-admin` dashboard and runs on its Fly.io instance, saving the output directly to the shared database for immediate access by the main viewer app.

 ## 🚀 Performance & Cost Optimizations